Low growth Sedums have low water levels, but needs grow on steep slopes

-Daylilies form a dense layer and are ideal for control of erosion as the root trap leaves the water that it uses during dry periods.
-A short growth reblooming daylily as in Happy Returns or running bananas would be a good Quick propagation of the Aegopodium plant where you can allow wandering choiceOther considerations groundcover
+Daylilies form a dense layer and are ideal for the control of erosion as the root trap leaves the water that it uses during dry periods.
+A short reblooming growth daylily as in Happy Returns or running bananas would be a good Quick propagation of the Aegopodium plant where you can allow wandering choiceOther considerations groundcover

 Aegopodium or weeds Bishops

-Flowering vines like honeysuckle (Lonicera)
+Blossoming vines like honeysuckle (Lonicera)